WVBE-FM

-WVBE-FM (100.1 MHz "The Vibe") is a commercial radio station licensed to Lynchburg, Virginia, and serving Metro Lynchburg.
-It is owned and operated by Mel Wheeler, Inc., with studios and offices on Electric Road in Roanoke.
-WVBE-FM 100.1 and WVBB 97.7 in Elliston-Lafayette, Virginia, simulcast an urban adult contemporary radio format, with WVBB serving the Roanoke metropolitan area.
-Each weekday in AM drive time, The Vibe carries The Steve Harvey Morning Show.
+WVBE-FM (100.1 FM, "The Vibe") is a commercial radio station licensed to Lynchburg, Virginia, United States, and serving Metro Lynchburg.
+It is owned by Mel Wheeler, Inc., with studios and offices on Electric Road in Roanoke.
+WVBE-FM and WVBB in Elliston-Lafayette, Virginia, simulcast an urban adult contemporary format, with WVBB serving the Roanoke metropolitan area.

-WVBE-FM has an effective radiated power (ERP) of 20,000 watts as a Class C3 station.
-The transmitter is on Country Living Lane in Madison Heights, near U.S. Route 29 (Monacan Parkway).
-WVBE-FM broadcasts using HD Radio technology.
-The HD-2 digital subchannel carries an active rock format, simulcasting sister station WZZU.
+WVBE-FM's transmitter is sited on Country Living Lane in Madison Heights, near U.S. Route 29 (Monacan Parkway).
+WVBE-FM broadcasts in HD Radio; the HD-2 digital subchannel carries an active rock format, simulcasting WZZU.